felipebita/ml_fraud_detection/README.md

 -   `feature_repo/`: Feast feature store definitions.

 For a detailed explanation of each file and directory, please see the [**Project File Documentation**](./docs/project_files.md).

-## Contributing

-Contributions are welcome!
-Please see `CONTRIBUTING.md` for details on how to submit a pull request.

 ## License